microsoft/pxt-arcade/docs/skillmap/balloon/balloon1.md

 - :mouse pointer: Click the mini **game window** in the bottom corner to open the playable console!

-Press the (A) button as fast as you can.
-You should see the score go up with each click!
+Click the (A) button as fast as you can.
+You can also use the **space bar** on your keyboard.

+You should see the score go up with each click.

-Pressing the (A) button is the **EVENT** that causes the score to go up!
+Clicking the button is the **EVENT** that causes the score to go up!

 ~hint Click here to see how 🕵️